saylordotorg/course_psych305/Unit03.md

+---
+layout: default
+title: "PSYCH305: The Psychology of Learning and Behavior"
+course_description: "A survey of relevant theoretical and empirical approaches within psychology as they relate to human learning and behavior."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: E.L.
 Thorndike: The Original Connectionism** <span id="3"></span>
 E.L.
 Thorndike is an important figure in learning theory.
 Thorndike had